Emilyempa/Fullstack-Wordle/README.md

 npm install
 npm start

-and npm test or npm run cy:open, for cypress tests
+npm test or npm run cy:open, for cypress tests

-## 🔗 Database Setup
+🔗 Database Setup

-This project relies on a **MongoDB database** for storing highscores.
+This project relies on a MongoDB database for storing highscores.
 If you clone this repository, you need to set up your own MongoDB instance and provide the correct connection string.

-### Steps to configure the database:
+Steps to configure the database:

-1. **Create a MongoDB database**
+1. Create a MongoDB database
    You can use MongoDB Atlas (cloud database) or set up a local instance.

-2. **Add your connection string**
+2. Add your connection string
    Create a `.env` file in the project root and add:
    ```env
    MONGODB_URI=your-mongodb-connection-string-here